APPLY FOR MEMBERSHIP

 Illustration by visual thinkologist Kevin Dulle

 Buni has been making standout experiences for over 20 years, particularly within existing IP and story-driven, themed and ticketed experiences.
-His recent work includes projects like Icons for Airbnb (The Up House, Polly Pocket House), Squid Game: The Trials, and Bravocon.
+His recent work includes projects like Icons (The Up House, Polly Pocket House), Squid Game: The Trials, and Bravocon.
 These experiences are varied in theme, so Buni wondered if there was a way to draw a thread between what makes them work by interrogating the commonalities between creating experiences.

 The resulting framework is a jumping off point to think about how we design our own experiences.
 And as much as we love a “super cute” acronym, we love the focus on emotions even more – as Buni says: